 - 12 sticks part skim mozzarella cheese sticks, frozen

-- 1 cup whole wheat flour, divided (see note above)
+- 1 cup whole wheat flour, divided (see note)

 - 3 large eggs